-Unlike blockchains or other DLT systems which have scalability limitations due to reliances on a single execution environment and global state, Ceramic takea a different approach to network scalability.
-On Ceramic, every stream maintains its own state and nodes independently process stream transactions, allowing for unbounded parallelization.
+Ceramic's data network infrastructure is highly-scalable and can service use cases where high amounts of data throughput is needed.
+On Ceramic, every data object maintains its own state and nodes independently process stream transactions, allowing unbounded parallelization.
 This enables Ceramic to operate at worldwide data scale, which is orders of magnitude greater than the scale needed for decentralized finance.